python/typing/docs/spec/callables.rst

     func(a=1, b=2)  # Error

 Support for the ``/`` delimiter was introduced in Python 3.8 (:pep:`570`).
-Prior to Python 3.8, positional parameters were specified using a :ref:`naming convention <pos-only-double-underscore>`.
+For compatibility with earlier versions of Python, the type system also supports specifying positional-only parameters using a :ref:`naming convention <pos-only-double-underscore>`.

 Default argument values